Null infinity as an inverted extremal horizon: Matching an infinite set of conserved quantities for gravitational perturbations: Introduction

 The study of null surfaces has proven paramount in understanding gravitational physics.
 A very well-known class of such surfaces that is characteristic to asymptotically flat spacetimes are the surfaces where radiation comes from and reaches at large distances, i.e. past and future null infinities, $\scri^{-}$ and $\scri^{+}$.
 The asymptotic structure of gravity near null infinity has been instrumental in proving the existence of gravitational radiation within the full non-linear regime of Einstein's general theory of relativity~\cite{Trautman:1958zdi,Sachs:1961zz,Bondi:1962px,vanderBurg,Sachs:1962wk,Sachs:1962zza}.
 This concrete theoretical prediction has been confirmed by the triumphant detection of the GW$150914$ signal by the LIGO interferometers~\cite{LIGOScientific:2016aoc}.
 Today, gravitational waves are routinely observed through advanced interferometric apparatuses of the LIGO-VIRGO-KAGRA collaboration, with the current third Gravitational-Wave Transient Catalog (GWTC-3) reporting $90$ confirmed detections of transient gravitational waves emitted during the coalescence of binary systems of compact bodies~\cite{KAGRA:2021vkt}.
 Of those, $83$ consist of signals from the coalescence of binary systems of black holes, objects which are equipped with another fundamental type of null surfaces: black hole event horizons.

 Both future null infinity and the black hole (future) event horizon are classically well-defined properties of an asymptotically flat geometry; one is generated by asymptotic outgoing null rays, while the other is the past null cone of the former.\footnote{This definition pertains to absolute/causal horizons.
-In the generic setup of dynamical event horizons, their location in spacetime requires a \emph{global} definition and is inherently teleological.
+In the generic setup, the location of the event horizon requires a \emph{global} definition and is inherently teleological.
 For the special case of stationary black holes, however, the event horizon is a Killing horizon and can, thus, be locally defined by the Killing vector that generates it.
 Alternative local definitions that asymptote to the event horizons of stationary black holes at late times rely on concepts such as that of apparent horizons~\cite{Penrose:1964wq} and trapping horizons~\cite{Hayward:1993wb}, see also Refs.~\cite{Ashtekar:2003hk,Ashtekar:2004cn,Ashtekar:2013qta,Booth:2012xm} and references therein for more information.} Since both geometries are by definition null hypersurfaces, they naturally inherit a `Carrollian' structure~\cite{1977asst.conf....1G, Henneaux:1979vn,Duval:2014lpa,Bekaert:2015xua,Ciambelli:2019lap,Herfray:2020rvq,Herfray:2021xyp,Herfray:2021qmp}, characterized by a degenerate metric.
 For black holes, this has been explicitly demonstrated in Refs.~\cite{Penna:2018gfx,Donnay:2019jiz} and further studied in Refs.~\cite{Freidel:2022bai,Freidel:2022vjq,Redondo-Yuste:2022czg,Adami:2023wbe,Freidel:2024emv}.